Improve the e-learning accessibility of your LMS

 Operable

-The second WCAG principle is ‘Operable’ – that all components and navigation of the user interface must be operable.
+The second WCAG principle is that all components and navigation of the user interface must be operable.
 This has a wide range of implications.
-Most obviously, the content and interface must be compatible with a keyboard, without needing to worry about the timing of keystrokes.
+The most obvious one is that the content and interface must be compatible with a keyboard, without needing to worry about the timing of keystrokes.
 This doesn’t mean the mouse can’t be used, only that an alternative to it is available.

 Understandable

-The third WCAG principle is ‘Understandable’, that is the content must be easy to read and comprehended for the users, as well as assistive technologies such as screen readers.
+The third WCAG principle is ‘Understandable’.
+It means that the content must be easy to read and comprehended for users; as well as for assistive technologies such as screen readers.

 Robust